-Time to embrace live coding interview as a game-changing interview approach
+Time to embrace live code interview tool as a game-changing interview approach

 We understand the current scenario has disrupted the usual interview process.
 Hence, organizations must creatively assess candidates to improve the interviewing process for tech talent.
 Phenomenal tech advancements can enable companies to conduct their technical recruiting process virtually, without compromising their experience.
-Administering live coding interviews via online coding interview tools have lent incredible ease for the recruiters, regardless of the candidate numbers.
+Administering live code interview tool via online coding interview tools have lent incredible ease to the recruiters, regardless of the candidate numbers.

 A live coding interview is a next-generation candidate interview process wherein the interviewer assesses a coder’s proficiency in real-time.
-A prerequisite to the interview is that candidates have to accept sharing their screen, video and audio.
+A prerequisite to the interview is that candidates must accept sharing their screen, video, and audio.
 They are then asked to code in a programming language of their choice.
 Aside from the fact that the interview is being hosted remotely, it is as natural as a physical interview.
 It is also substantially more realistic than a traditional pen and paper, whiteboard coding interview approach.
-It offers the interviewer an accurate idea of how a candidate thinks and collaborates and utilizes various languages, frameworks, libraries or APIs.
+It offers the interviewer an accurate idea of how a candidate thinks, collaborates, and utilizes various languages, frameworks, libraries, or APIs (Application Programming Interface).